 - Verify that the vSphere Replication appliances are paired.

 - To enable the quiescing of virtual machines that run Linux guest OS, install the latest version of VMware Tools on each Linux machine that you plan to replicate.

 - In the vSphere Client or the vSphere Web Client, click .

 - On the Site Recovery home tab, select a site pair and click View Details.

-- Select the Replications tab, and click New to configure replication.
+- Click the Replications tab, select Outgoing or Incoming, and click New to configure replication.

 - Select the virtual machines you want to replicate and click Next.

 - Accept the automatic assignment of a vSphere Replication server or select a particular server on the target site and click Next.

 - On the Target datastore page, select a datastore on which to replicate files and click Next..

 When replicating multiple virtual machines, you can configure a different target datastore for each virtual machine.